 All international students are required to carry the Student Health Insurance Plan for themselves and their families.

-The cademic and Disability Services office exists to support individual academic needs as well as cultivate a community-wide attitude of welcome and inclusiveness for students with disabilities.
+The Academic and Disability Services office exists to enrich and support student learning, promote equal access and cultivate an attitude of welcome and inclusiveness for students with disabilities.
 The Office provides accommodations for students with specific learning, physical, and mental health challenges and is a campus wide resource for students wishing to develop their academic skill sets.
 Through academic counseling and workshops, students are offered the opportunity to improve existing skills, develop new strategies, and access resources that will help enhance their learning experience.
 Individual meetings with the Academic and Disability Services Coordinator are available by appointment.

-For students with learning, physical and/or mental health challenges, as defined by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Wheaton College takes an individual, holistic approach to providing accommodation.
+For students with learning, physical and/or mental health challenges, that meet the criteria of disability as defined by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Wheaton College takes an individual, holistic approach to providing accommodation.
 A student must formally notify the College of his/her disability, either at the time of admission or before the accommodation is requested.
-Requirements include a formal medical or educational evaluation by a physician or licensed learning specialist, a description of what specific accommodations have been offered in the past, and a list of needs and services that will be requested from Wheaton College.
-The Academic and Disability Services Coordinator is available to assist students with any concerns/questions they may have with regard to their individual challenge(s).
+Requirements may include a formal medical or educational evaluation by a physician, psychologist, psychiatrist or licensed learning specialist, a description of what specific accommodations have been offered in the past, and a list of needs and services that will be requested from Wheaton College.
+The Director of Academic and Disability Services is available to assist students with any concerns/questions they may have with regard to their individual challenge(s).
 Contact the Office of Academic and Disability Services for further information (630.752.5674).

-The Graduate Student Services Office cooperates with the Career Development Center to aid graduate students in locating employment opportunities and conducting skill inventories.
+The Graduate Student Care Office cooperates with the Career Development Center to aid graduate students in locating employment opportunities and conducting skill inventories.
 Résumé and curriculum vitae assistance is also available.

-For the convenience of students, the College operates a post office, a bookstore, a copy service, and transportation facilities for field trips and Christian service.
-The College Bookstore offers fax service to students for a nominal fee.
+For the convenience of students, the College operates a post office, a bookstore, and a copy center.

 Wheaton College is in compliance with the Family Educational Rights and Privacy Act which is designed to protect the privacy of educational records, to establish the right of students to inspect and review their records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints with the Family Educational Rights and Privacy Act Office concerning alleged failures by Wheaton College to comply with provisions of the Act.
 Such complaints should be sent to: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C.
 20202-5920.